AlvaroAlonsoFlor/reactive-spring-webflux/README.md

 # reactive-spring-webflux

-Spring Webflux
+Fork for the Spring Webflux course

-#### Run mongodb
+## Run configurations

-Run `docker compose up`.
-This is required to run the application locally.
+Run `docker compose up` to start up Mongo

+### Run applications

+If you want to run the applications as containers run `docker compose --profile apps up`.
+They have ports for debugging from your IDE